oit-ipbl/final_competition/README.md

 # Final_competition

 ## Introduction
 OIT state have red city, blue town, and green village.
-Yesterday, there was a flood and a bridge was destroyed.
+Yesterday there was a flood and a bridge was destroyed
-It is difficult to get to each city.
+It is difficult to get to each city
-Each place is short of medical supplies.
+Each place is short of medical supplies
-You need to deliver the medical supplies by Tello.
+You need to deliver the medical supplies by Tello
 The blue city has a very large helipad.
 The red town has a large helipad.
-The green village has a small helipad.
-You must deliver the medical supplies to each of these locations by autopiloting your tello.
-Save all people all the places.
+The green village has a small helipad You must deliver the medical supplies to each of these locations by autopiloting your tello.
+Save all people all the places

 ## Rules (Possibility of change)
 1. Don't change the speed of the tello